sharife/bluenotetx/site/content/_index.md

     image: /img/attune-iphone.jpg
     logo: /img/logo-attune.svg
     text: >-
       **Attune&trade;** is the first prescription digital therapeutic specifically designed to treat the symptoms of anxiety and depression related to cancer in adult patients.
-Studies and pilot programs of attune™ are underway at sites across the United States.
+Studies and pilot programs will begin at sites across the United States in the coming weeks.
 To learn more, visit [attunerx.com](https://attunerx.com).
     cta: "Visit attunerx.com"
     link: https://attunerx.com
 introB: